Predidit/flutter-webview-windows/README.md

 > [!NOTE]
 > The m3u8 / video parser feature is still experimental.
 And it requires specific webview2 flags which may be removed in future webview2 releases.
 Please test it carefully before using it in production.

-> [!NOTE]
-> The `HeadlessWebview` mode always keep gpu render inactive to save resources.
-But it leads to mp4 video will never loaded and `onVideoSourceLoaded` will never be called. m3u8 video should work fine.

 # webview_windows

 [![CI](https://github.com/jnschulze/flutter-webview-windows/actions/workflows/ci.yml/badge.svg)](https://github.com/jnschulze/flutter-webview-windows/actions/workflows/ci.yml)